Vitaeris 320 Hyperbaric Chamber Review: Price, Features & Specs

 Origin Made in USA

-The 0.01-micron inline air filtration is a specification you rarely see cited because most competitors do not offer it.
-For users with respiratory sensitivities or who are using the chamber in less-than-clean air environments, this is a practical feature.
+The 0.01-micron inline filtration is a specification most competitors do not publish.
+For users with respiratory sensitivities, or running the chamber in a less-than-clean air environment, it is a practical difference rather than a marketing line.
+The tamper-proof redundant regulators matter most for clinic settings where multiple operators use the same unit.

-The Vitaeris 320 operates at a maximum of 1.3 ATA.
-This is the standard ceiling for all FDA-cleared soft chambers.
-Understanding what this means clinically is important for setting accurate expectations:
+The Vitaeris 320 operates at a maximum of 1.3 ATA, the standard ceiling for all FDA-cleared soft chambers.
+That ceiling defines what it can and cannot do, and it is the single most important thing to understand before buying.

-• At 1.3 ATA with ambient air, arterial oxygen is approximately 230 mmHg
+• At 1.3 ATA with ambient air, arterial oxygen reaches roughly 230 mmHg.

 Vitaeris 320 vs Comparable Alternatives